SwedbankPay/developer.swedbankpay.com/_includes/paymentapp-releasenotes.md

 PAX-3733 Fix swedish translation for no more pin attempts.

-PAX-3725 Fixed an issue that certain senarios triggered multiple messages to the ECR when aborting a transaction.
+PAX-3725 Fixed an issue that certain scenarios triggered multiple messages to the ECR when aborting a transaction.

 PAX-3723 Improved card acquisition cancelling.